 When stone, including marble and slate, is used as the top of an end table, it introduces an organic element into the room.
 Stone is used in furniture construction can be made from one continuous piece or from veneers.
 A marble or slate veneer is produced by shaving thin slices of real stone and then adhering them to the surface of the table, usually made from an engineered wood like plywood or MDF.

-End tables are also called side tables, because they are also used by the side of an arm chair, occasional chair, recliner or massage chair.
+End tables are also called side tables, because they are also used by the side of an arm chair, occasional chair, or recliner.
 Because they are so versatile, before making a final decision, decide what type of end table will best suit your needs.
 If you entertain frequently, tray top end tables would help you entertain in style.
 On the other hand, if you're constantly tripping over toys in the living room, end tables with storage baskets might be a better choice.

 Storage End Tables